szczyglis-dev/py-gpt/README.md

 ## Chatbot

-This default mode operates very similarly to `ChatGPT`, allowing you to engage in conversation with models like `GPT-4`, `GPT-4 Turbo`, `GPT-3.5`, and `GPT-3`.
-You have the flexibility to switch between the currently active model at any time.
-This mode employs the `ChatCompletion API`.
+This mode in **PYGPT** mirrors `ChatGPT`, allowing you to chat with models such as `GPT-4`, `GPT-4 Turbo`, `GPT-3.5`, and `GPT-3`.
+It's easy to switch models whenever you want.
+It works by using the `ChatCompletion API`.

-The central area of the application interface features a chat window, with a user text input field (prompt) just below it.
-On the right side of the application window, you can effortlessly define or modify your system prompt for the model or craft a prompt preset and save it for future use.
+The main part of the interface is a chat window where conversations appear.
+Right below that is where you type your messages.
+On the right side of the screen, there's a section to set up or change your system prompts.
+You can also save these setups as presets to quickly switch between different models or tasks.
-This feature enables you to swiftly move between various model configurations, facilitating convenient experimentation.

-Displayed between the chat window and the input field is a real-time calculation of the number of tokens that a particular query will consume.
-Additionally, a file (attachment) upload functionality is accessible here.
-Simply navigate to the `Files` tab to manage files and attachments, which can be uploaded to the OpenAI API.
+Above where you type your messages, the interface shows you the number of tokens your message will use up as you type it – this helps to keep track of usage.
+There's also a feature to upload files in this area.
+Go to the `Files` tab to manage your uploads or add attachments to send to the OpenAI API (but this makes effect only in `Assisant` and `Vision` modes).

 ![v2_mode_chat](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/39ae90c4-085c-4777-82f3-f926a3278e5e)

 ## Completion

-This advanced mode is more comprehensive and offers greater utilization of Large Language Models (LLMs).
-While operating similarly to a chat interface, it provides more configuration options and features than standard chat interactions.
-In this mode, you can engage the model in a wider array of tasks, such as text completion, simulating conversations as various characters, text analysis, and much more.
-It grants access to any model supported by the OpenAI API as well as models available through Langchain integration.
+This advanced mode provides in-depth access to a broader range of capabilities offered by Large Language Models (LLMs).
+While it maintains a chat-like interface for user interaction, it introduces additional settings and functional richness beyond typical chat exchanges.
+Users can leverage this mode to prompt models for complex text completions, role-play dialogues between different characters, perform text analysis, and execute a variety of other sophisticated tasks.
+It supports any model provided by the OpenAI API as well as other models through `Langchain`.

-As with chat mode, on the right side, you'll find handy presets that enable you to freely configure the model and rapidly switch between different configurations and prompt templates.
+Similar to chat mode, on the right-hand side of the interface, there are convenient presets.
+These allow you to fine-tune instructions and swiftly transition between varied configurations and pre-made prompt templates.

-This mode also introduces fields for naming the AI and the user, allowing you to, for instance, simulate conversations between fictional characters  -  like Batman and the Joker  -  if defined in the starting prompt.
-These options open up creative opportunities to explore various dialogue scenarios in a fun and imaginative way.
+Additionally, this mode offers options for labeling the AI and the user, making it possible to simulate dialogues between specific characters - for example, you could create a conversation between Batman and the Joker, as predefined in the prompt.
+This feature presents a range of creative possibilities for setting up different conversational scenarios in an engaging and exploratory manner.

 ![v2_mode_completion](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/745eda5f-32cd-4e44-b730-92946592f4f7)

 In this mode, models from the `davinci` family within `GPT-3` are available.
-**Note:** The `davinci` models are slated for deprecation in the near future.
+**Note:** The `davinci` models are tagged for deprecation in the near future.

 ## Assistants

 This mode uses the new OpenAI's **Assistants API**.

-It looks similar to the standard chat mode but further provides access to tools such as a `Code Interpreter`, `Retrieval Files`, and `Functions`.
-File uploads and downloads are also featured in this mode.
-**PYGPT** offers pragmatic support for file management; you can rapidly upload your documents and efficiently receive and handle files sent to you by the model.
+This mode expands on the basic chat functionality by including additional external tools like a `Code Interpreter` for executing code, `Retrieval Files` for accessing files, and custom `Functions` for enhanced interaction and integration with other APIs or services.
+In this mode, you can easily upload and download files. **PYGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.

-Creating multiple assistants is a one-click process, and they automatically synchronize with the OpenAI API.
-Importing your existing assistants from OpenAI is smooth and straightforward.
+Setting up new assistants is simple - a single click is all it takes, and they instantly sync with the `OpenAI API`.
+Importing assistants you've previously created with OpenAI into **PYGPT** is also a seamless process.

 ![v2_mode_assistant](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/05a92913-1762-440f-9d5c-36ae9aa23775)